Pinning Race Numbers: A Commentary

 That all points to the fact that you need to learn how to put on a number like a pro.
 When you crumple the number, don't just wad it up and be done.
 You need to decimate it!
-You're not buying a new iPhone because it has 16 icons on a screen--you want it because the pixels are so densely packed you can't even see them!
 So get comfy and start crumpling.
 And rolling.
 And flexing.
 Now repeat.
 Finally, find a nice edge and smooth it all out.
-Hey, don't rip it--that's way amateur.
-But when you're done, the thing should feel like silk and lay on your jersey like your head on a 400 thread-count Egyptian cotton pillowcase.
+Hey, don't rip it—that's way amateur.
+But when you're done, the thing should feel like silk and lay on your jersey like your head on a 600 thread-count Egyptian cotton pillowcase.

 Once you take the pro approach the officials won't notice a thing but the high resolution outline of your number.
 Unless it's upside down.
 Or on your back.
 Or flapping like a sail from 4 pins poked through the 4 dummy holes.